Rosuav/LispWhispers/README.md

   - Quick re-send in case you sent to the wrong name (or you're multisending).
   - As there's no server, all this configuration will be kept in LocalStorage.
     Offer a way to download a backup file, or to copy a backup to clipboard.
+- Create a host alert widget.
+Transparent normally, but on host, shows custom image (possibly GIF) and plays sound.
+Preload both on startup so it doesn't need to be poked.
+Incorporate custom text - borrow from StilleBot?
+WS sync?

 The MIT License (MIT)